mkprogigor/mkigor_std/README.md

 # mkigor_std
-a few non interesting function
+A few non interesting function for arduino.